Last Updated on April 15, 2023 by The Filtery

 Hemp

-Unfortunately, hemp products have been difficult to come by since hemp farming got caught up in the war on drugs and wasn’t able to be grown and produced in the U.S. But we are slowly seeing a steady increase in the number of hemp products on the market, and that includes backpacks!
+Unfortunately, hemp products have been difficult to come by since hemp farming got caught up in the war on drugs and it was illegal for U.S. farmers to grow it until recently.
+But we are slowly seeing a steady increase in the number of hemp products on the market, and that includes backpacks!

 The Cons: Hemp is slightly more naturally water-resistant compared to cotton, but it’s still not waterproof.